michTalebzadeh/migrate_mongoDBCollection_to_Aerospike/README.md

 # migrate_mongoDBCollection_to_Aerospike
-Example of migrating a mongoDB collection documents to Aerospike Set using Spark at ETL tool You will the needed jar files as follows (at time of writing) aerospike-spark-assembly-1.1.2.jar mongo-spark-connector_2.11-2.3.0.jar
+Example of migrating a mongoDB collection documents to Aerospike Set using Spark as ETL tool You will the needed jar files as follows (at time of writing) aerospike-spark-assembly-1.1.2.jar mongo-spark-connector_2.11-2.3.0.jar